jzstark/dockerVPN/mkdocs/docs/shadowsocks.md

 1. Tap *Proxy* and select the name of the proxy that you just imported.
 1. Tap the blue *Connect* button.
     * If this is your first time running Potatso, iOS will ask you to verify that the application should have permission to add VPN configurations.
 Tap *Allow* and follow the instructions.
 1. You can verify that your traffic is being routed properly by [looking up your IP address on Google](https://encrypted.google.com/search?hl=en&q=ip%20address).
-It should say *Your public IP address is $IP*.
+It should say *Your public IP address is 178.62.33.140*.
-EOF

-# Create QRCode
-qrencode -o shadowsocks-qr-code.png $(echo -n "ss://"`echo -n $METHOD:$PWD@$IP:8388 | base64`)
-# mv shadowsocks-qr-code.png ../nginx/html/shadowsocks/

-# Run the container
-docker run  --name shadowsocks -p $PORT:$PORT -d tommylau/shadowsocks -s 0.0.0.0 -p $PORT -k $PWD -m $METHOD